fatkh0/usu/web/README.md

 ```
 npm run dev
 ```
-## Open your browser and past text bellow into adress bar
+## Open your browser and paste text bellow into adress bar

 ```
 http://localhost:3000/